daimonie/airflow-dbt-training/presentation/day_two.md

 ## Open the dbt Docs UI

-* Let’s explore the documentation and lineage together!
+* Let's explore the documentation and lineage together!
-* Run this in your terminal (if you haven’t already):
+* Run this in your terminal (if you haven't already):

 ```bash
 dbt docs generate